Our team of experts over at Cosmos Aesthetics have put a guide for our readers to understand more about liposuction.

 Liposuction was introduced to the medical world as a cosmetic procedure.
 The primary purpose of liposuction is to reshape certain areas of the body (also known as body contouring) as well as to remove fat cells from the problem areas.

 Over the past decade or so, technological advances in the liposuction industry have seen the safety and efficiency of the procedure rapidly improve.
-Modern liposuction procedures are extremely safe and are minimally invasive (procedures performed with tiny incisions rather than large cuts).
+Modern liposuction procedures have become safer and are minimally invasive (procedures performed with tiny incisions rather than large cuts).

 In this article, we’re going to cover the essentials of liposuction and the things that you need to know about the procedure.

 The topics that will be covered today include:

 - How liposuction works – a look into the basics of liposuction surgery